 The article mirrors the results in a Gartner report, “Magic Quadrant for Field Service Management,” which found that “By 2020, 70% of organizations will cite customer satisfaction as a primary benefit derived from implementing field service management, up from approximately 50% today.”
 The report goes on to say, “By 2020, more than 75% of field service organizations with over 50 users will deploy mobile apps that go beyond simplified data collection and add capabilities that help technicians succeed.”

 "By 2020, more than 75% of field service organizations with over 50 users will deploy mobile apps that go beyond simplified data collection and add capabilities that help technicians succeed."

 The ATKearny article emphasizes that arming field-service operations with mobile apps that only handle logistics isn’t enough.
-Companies need to use field service apps for much more, in particular gathering important customer data.
+Companies need to use field service apps for much more, in particular gathering important customer data (aka, mobile data collection solutions).
 That data can then be analyzed to help transform the way the entire business operates.
 The article concludes, “Placing the customer at the center of digital transformation tends to guide strategies for improving other services and processes.”

 In particular, it can accomplish these four important steps:

 - Ensure visibility into future demand.
 This is vital for a customer-driven enterprise.

 - Match supply with demand.
 The article notes, “With greater insight into demand, the next step is to meet the demand in a cost-effective manner.
 Flexibility in areas such as labor arrangements and scheduling practices is becoming the hallmark of labor policies at top field-service companies.”